code-dot-org/code-dot-org/SETUP.md

     * This step often fails to due environment-specific issues.
 Look in the [Bundle Install Tips](#bundle-install-tips) section below for steps to resolve many common issues.
 1. `bundle exec rake install:hooks`
     <details>
       <summary>Troubleshoot: `rake aborted!..` </summary>

-        If you have issue "rake aborted!
-Gem::LoadError: You have already activated rake 12.3.0, but your Gemfile requires rake 11.3.0.
-Prepending `bundle exec` to your command may solve this."
-            * Follow the instructions and make sure you added `bundle exec` in front of the `rake install:hooks` command
+      * If you have issue `"rake aborted!
+Gem::LoadError: You have already activated rake 12.3.0, but your Gemfile requires rake 11.3.0."`, make sure you add `bundle exec` in front of the `rake install:hooks` command
     </details>
     <details>
       <summary>Troubleshoot: wrong version of rake </summary>

-        You might get a message at some point about having the wrong version of rake.
+      * You might get a message at some point about having the wrong version of rake.
 If so, try:
+        ```
         $> gem uninstall rake
         $> bundle update rake
+        ```
     </details>

 1. `bundle exec rake install`